DeepIso - a global open database of stable isotope ratios and elemental contents for deep-sea ecosystems

 DeepIso is a collaborative effort to produce a global compilation of stable isotope ratios and elemental contents in organisms from deep-sea ecosystems.
 In doing so, it aims to provide the deep-sea community with an open data analysis tool that can be used in the context of future ecological research, and to help deep-sea researchers to use stable isotope markers at their full efficiency.
 More info about the project can be found at https://loicnmichel.com/deepiso/

-The database consists of three files: one containing the data itself, one describing all used terms (measurements or metadata, derived from Darwin Core standards, https://dwc.tdwg.org/terms/), and a changelog detailing changes made between successive versions.
+The database consists of two files: one containing the data itself, and one describing all used terms (measurements or metadata, derived from Darwin Core standards, https://dwc.tdwg.org/terms/).

 |Utilisation||DeepIso is freely and openly accessible for all, under Creative Commons CC BY 4.0 licence.
 The only usage requirement is that users give credit where credit is due, and explicitly cite the database as well as the original datasets they use (clearly identified by their DOIs in the database) in research products (publications, presentations, reports, etc.) derived from the database.
 Moreover, if the intended research heavily relies on one or several archived datasets, we strongly encourage users to contact the investigators originally responsible for data acquisition (also clearly identified in the database) to inform them and/or invite them to take part in the intended research.
 Finally, we encourage users to disseminate research products derived from the database as openly as possible, in accordance with the FAIR principles (https://www.go-fair.org/fair-principles/).|